Zucchini: Culinary uses

 When used for food, zucchini are usually picked when under 20 cm in length, when the seeds are still soft and immature.
 Mature zucchini can be 1 m long or more.
 These larger ones often have mature seeds and hard skins, requiring peeling and seeding.
-A zucchini with the flowers attached is a sign of a truly fresh and immature fruit, and it is especially sought after for its sweeter flavor.
+Zucchini with the flowers attached are a sign of a truly fresh and immature fruit, and are especially sought after for their sweeter flavor.

-Zucchini is usually served cooked.
-It can be prepared using a variety of cooking techniques, including steamed, boiled, grilled, stuffed and baked, barbecued, fried, or incorporated in other recipes such as soufflés.
-Zucchini can also be baked into a zucchini bread, similar to banana bread, or incorporated into a cake mix to make zucchini cake, similar to carrot cake.
-Its flowers can be eaten stuffed and are a delicacy when deep fat fried (e.g., tempura).
+Zucchini are usually served cooked.
+They can be prepared using a variety of cooking techniques, including steamed, boiled, grilled, stuffed and baked, barbecued, fried, or incorporated in other recipes such as soufflés.
+Raw grated zucchini can also be combined with flour and spices in a zucchini bread.

-Zucchini has a delicate flavor and can be found simply cooked with butter or olive oil and herbs, or in more complex dishes.
+Zucchini have a delicate flavor and can be found simply cooked with butter or olive oil and herbs, or in more complex dishes.
 The skin is usually left in place.
-When frying zucchini, it is recommended to pat down cut sections to make them drier, similarly to what may be done with eggplant, in order to keep the slices’ shape while cooking.
+When frying zucchini, it is recommended to pat down cut sections to make them drier, similarly to what may be done with eggplant, in order to keep the slices' shape while cooking.
 Zucchini can also be eaten raw, sliced or shredded, in a cold salad, as well as lightly cooked in hot salads, as in Thai or Vietnamese recipes.
-Mature (larger sized) zucchini are well suited for cooking in breads.
+Mature (larger-sized) zucchini are well-suited for cooking in breads.

-Zucchinis can be cut with a spiralizer into noodle-like spirals and used as a low-carbohydrate substitute for pasta or noodles, often referred to as 'Zoodles'.
+Zucchini can be cut with a spiralizer into noodle-like spirals and used as a low-carbohydrate substitute for pasta or noodles, often referred to as 'zoodles'.

+Europe

+France

+Zucchini are much used in the cuisine of France, where they are known as courgettes.
+Among the recipes in two standard culinary works of reference – Louis Saulnier's Le répertoire de la cuisine and Walter Bickel's Hering's Dictionary of Classical and Modern Cookery – are: